epigone707/Anubis_Fattura/README.md

 **cmd = startpermission**

-If the value of `startRequest` in Preferences "`set`" contains "Perm=0", change it to "Perm=1".
+If the value of `startRequest` in Preferences `set` contains "Perm=0", change it to "Perm=1".
 Then it will ask the user to allow an app to ignore battery optimizations (that is, put them on the whitelist of apps shown by `ACTION_IGNORE_BATTERY_OPTIMIZATION_SETTINGS`).

 **cmd = ALERT|title=[title]|text=[content]**